Formula One engines: Efficiency

 Due to the higher speed operation and the tighter restriction on the number of cylinders, efficiency of a naturally aspirated Formula One engine did not improve much since the 1967 Ford Cosworth DFV and the mean effective pressure stayed at around 14 bar (1.4 MPa) for a long time.

 From the 2014 season, a new concept of limiting the maximum fuel flow rate was introduced, which limits the power if energy loss and air/fuel ratio are constant.
 While the bore and stroke figures are now fixed by the rules, this regulation promoted the competition to improve powertrain efficiency.
-As energy loss increases nearly exponentially with engine speed, the rev limit became meaningless, so it was lifted in 2022.
-Currently, F1 engines rev up to about 13,000rpm, while the combustion efficiency has risen to about 40 bar BMEP and beyond, using lean and rapid burn techniques enabling λ>1 (average air/fuel ratio much leaner than 14.7:1 by mass) and very high mechanical and effective compression ratios.
-(Note: Compression ratio is a primary determinant of internal-combustion engine efficiency.
+Since fuel rate is limited, the rev limit became meaningless, so it was lifted in 2022.
+During the 2014–2025 turbo-hybrid era, F1 engines typically revved to about 13,000 rpm, while combustion efficiency rose to about 40 bar BMEP and beyond, using lean and rapid burn techniques enabling λ>1 (average air/fuel ratio much leaner than 14.7:1 by mass) and very high mechanical and effective compression ratios.
+Compression ratio is a primary determinant of internal-combustion engine efficiency.
 Current regulation limits mechanical compression ratio to 18:1, but effective compression ratio after turbocharging is not limited.
 Honda stated the 18:1 ratio was a target far beyond the imagination in 2014, but is "now starting to feel like a real limitation" in 2023.
 Intake runner-length tuning contributes to raising the effective compression ratio on production vehicles, but Honda says their F1 engines are using the same resonance effect instead to lower the peaks in intake manifold pressure, leaving the work to raise the pressure to the turbocharger.
-They say this improves anti-knocking properties, enabling a higher boost.)
+They say this improves anti-knocking properties, enabling a higher boost.

 In addition, energy recovery systems from exhaust pressure (MGU-Heat) and engine-brake (MGU-Kinetic) are allowed to further improve efficiency.
 MGU-H is an electric motor/generator on the common shaft between the exhaust turbine and intake compressor of the turbocharger, while MGU-K is also an electric motor/generator driven by (or driving) crankshaft at a fixed ratio.

 Together with improvements in fuel and these energy recovery systems, F1 engines increased power using the same amount of fuel in recent years.
 For example, Honda RA621H engine of 2021 season generated over 100 kW more maximum power over RA615H of the 2015 season at the same 100 kg/h fuel flow rate.

-With the hugely improved efficiency of the combustion, mechanicals, software and turbocharger, F1 engines are generating much less heat and noise compared to the levels in 2014, (Note: If a turbocharger converts 100% of the energy in engine exhaust into motive power, the exhaust from turbocharger will be at the ambient pressure and temperature, and dead silent.
-On the same token, if an engine converts 100% of the energy in fuel into power, it must operate silently at the ambient temperature.) and Stefano Domenicali said the 2026 regulation will impose intentionally louder exhaust sound to please the fans.
+With the hugely improved efficiency of the combustion, mechanicals, software and turbocharger, F1 engines are generating much less heat and noise compared to the levels in 2014.
+Stefano Domenicali said the 2026 regulation will impose intentionally louder exhaust sound to please the fans.